devatwork/LinkedINSharp/README.md

 ## Documentation

-Nothing here yet, we are working on the documentation at the moment.
 Please visit our [Github Wiki](https://github.com/trilobyte/LinkedINSharp/wiki) for the most up-to-date documentation.

 ## Help and Support